 My interest in communicating about science has led me to consider scientific journalism as an alternative career to academia.
 One aspect of graduate school that I have found frustrating is the emphasis on academic career paths.
 It is assumed that if you are getting a PhD, you are going to continue doing research and teaching, and there is very little encouragement or guidance for people like me who are interested in alternative careers.

 I took it upon myself to contact the Canadian Broadcasting Corporation about internship opportunities in scientific journalism.
-They in turn directed me to the Mass Media Fellowship Program at the American Association for the Advancement of Science (AAAS).
+They in turn directed me to the Mass Media Fellowship Program at the (AAAS).
 At the time this is being written, I haven’t even started the internship yet (it begins in September), but it has been great just meeting the other fellows participating this year, as well as alumni from previous years who have gone on to pursue a career in journalism.
 For the first time I was able to talk with people who share my enthusiasm for science, but also like me, feel that staying in the lab doing research is not enough.
 I am very grateful to APS for sponsoring my fellowship, and would like to help get the word out there to other student members that this opportunity exists!